-After a year of stress and adjustments, the reopening of all activities that were once closed pre covid has arrived.
+After a year of stress and adjustments, here comes one another.
 As social distancing and mask-wearing regulations loosen, many are anticipating summer months full of social experiences.
-However, with invitations to social gatherings, indoor dining and recreational activities looming, you may have been feeling more socially anxious than ever.
+However, with invitations to gatherings, indoor dining and recreational activities looming, you may have been feeling more socially anxious than ever.
 You are not alone.

 At the height of shelter-in-place, the boundary of “sorry, I can’t come-it’s a pandemic” became a tool of convenience in order to avoid all things social.
 Elsa Majimbo, the 19-year-old Kenyan comedian released a series of Instagram videos expressing the very relatable solace that resonated with the socially anxious internet community.

 Elsa admits in one of her most popular videos, “Ever since corona started we’ve all been in isolation and I miss no one,” before reiterating with laughter, “Why am I missing you?
 There is no reason for me to miss you.”

 She continues to share a series of short videos expressing the feelings of relief when she is able to blame the pandemic in order to avoid social events.

 Shelter-in-place offered a unique escape for those who constantly struggle with social interactions.
 Whether it was the option of being able to attend work meetings from home with your video off or having a convenient avoidant strategy to steer clear of mingling with others, a year of isolation was some of the most comfortable you may have felt.